Companies that use Wistia

 Analyzed and validated by Henley Wing Chiu

-Wistia We detected 42,756 customers using Wistia and 42 companies that churned or ended their trial.
+Wistia We detected 43,027 customers using Wistia, 47 companies that churned, and 16 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (11%) and the most common company size is 11-50 employees (37%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date